volatiletech/sqlboiler/README.md

 ### Requirements

+* Go 1.6 minimum, and Go 1.7 for compatibility tests.
 * Table names and column names should use `snake_case` format.
   * At the moment we require `snake_case` table names and column names.
 This is a recommended default in Postgres.
 We can reassess this for future database drivers.